seiyria/soa-autofarm/README.md

 Please, do not farm content you would not normally auto with this tool.
 You'll be making Eve cry if you do.
 This means that latest event M2/M3 is off-limits (in general).
 Most legacy content is easy enough if you are autoing as a defender or healer, but keep in mind you will never rush first - this tool only attempts to rush when someone else rushes first.

+Specifically regarding the characters that work best with this: defenders and attackers.
+Healers aren't the best because you will not currently rush first, ever.
+Invokers are ok, but you would want a higher rush delay to attempt to go last better.
+Sharpshooters are ok as long as you have someone in front of you rushing (again, you will not rush first).

 ## Current Args / Usage

 Right now, there is no executable.
 So, you would run: